 Once the crate was flipped on its side, it was the perfect proportion to house the hummingbird feeder inside!

-I then rummaged through (more like YANKED the entire contents) of the storage area underneath the stairs, and found a string of red Christmas lights… Yay!
+I then rummaged through (more like YANKED the entire contents) of the storage area underneath the stairs, and found a string of vintage red Christmas lights… Yay!

 But it’s what happened after that stunned me.
 Once the lights were added, the hummingbirds visited in twos!
 Because of those red Christmas lights!
 Now that’s a simple solution!